johnreynolds3d/Perceptron/README.md

 ```

 ## Credits

-This project is based on Penny de Byl's fabulous https://www.udemy.com/course/machine-learning-with-unity/
+This project is based on Penny de Byl's fabulous 'A Beginner's Guide To Machine Learning with Unity': https://www.udemy.com/course/machine-learning-with-unity/

 ## License